When is Avengers: Endgame released in cinemas?

 What will happen in Avengers: Endgame?

-Currently unknown, though we can probably expect the Avengers and their allies to continue taking the fight to baddie Thanos (Josh Brolin, pictured) following the shock conclusion to Infinity War.
+Currently a secret, though we can probably expect the Avengers and their allies to continue taking the fight to baddie Thanos (Josh Brolin, pictured) following the shock conclusion to Infinity War.

 “It has its own spirit that’s different than Infinity War, which is why I was keen for us to separate the movies,” co-director Joe Russo told BoxOfficePro.